andiamo/andiamo/README.md

 The libraries can be installed through the Contribution Manager in Processing.

 It has been tested only with the first nanoKontrol device, and the MIDI mappings hard-coded in andiamo might not work with other devices.
+On this controller, the mapping is as follows: